Israel's Oil Refineries moves to Q1 profit, sees post-pandemic recovery

-Israel's Oil Refineries (ORL) (ORL.TA) said on Sunday it swung to a profit in the first quarter citing the country's gradual recovery from the coronavirus pandemic, which had hit refining margins.
+JERUSALEM (Reuters) - Israel’s Oil Refineries (ORL) said on Sunday it swung to a profit in the first quarter citing the country’s gradual recovery from the coronavirus pandemic, which had hit refining margins.

 ORL, Israel’s largest refining and petrochemicals group, reported a $55 million net profit in the January-March period compared with a $146 million loss a year earlier.
 Revenue dipped 10% to $1.28 billion.